colinjlacy/Python-Notes/README.md

 My notes on Learning Python

-Stopped at PDF page 145, Iteration and Optimization
+Stopped at PDF page 148, Files